Privacy & data protection

 - • Right to object to processing based on legitimate interests, including direct marketing.

-To exercise your rights, please contact us at info@dolomitesmountainguides.com .
+To exercise your rights, contact us at info@dolomitesmountainguides.com .

-You also have the right to lodge a complaint with your local data protection authority.
-In Italy, this is the Garante per la Protezione dei Dati Personali.
+You also have the right to lodge a complaint with your data protection authority.
+In Italy: Garante per la Protezione dei Dati Personali.

 10. Children & minors